Admin368/U-Byte_Blastoids/README.md

          - and find file "liballegro_monolith-debug.dll.a"
      - While onTheLeftSide "Release" is selected
          - do the same as above step
          - and find file "liballegro_monolith.dll.a"

- !MAKE SURE ALL GAME FILES ARE IN CODE BLOCKS PROJECT FOLDER YOU ARE DONE, YOU CAN TEST BUILD THE PROJECT.
+MAKE SURE ALL GAME FILES ARE IN CODE BLOCKS PROJECT FOLDER!
+YOU ARE DONE, YOU CAN TEST BUILD THE PROJECT.